Skip to main content

 Simple Fields#

-To get the game going, what we'll need to track the following:
+To get the game going, you'll need to be aware of the following:

-• The current game's status in order to know whether the game has ended or not and if it has ended, how it ended.
+• The current game's status - To know whether the game has ended or not and if it has ended, how it ended

-• The current turn in order to figure out which player's token to put down when a move is next played
+• The current turn - To figure out which player's token to put down when a move is next played

-Let's add these fields to our FourInARowGame class:
+Let's add these fields to your FourInARowGame class:

 export default class FourInARowGame {